5088 Assistant General Manager, KSMU and OPT

 Experience: Three years of experience with marketing or development activities in public broadcasting is required.
 Familiarity with FCC rules and regulations is required.

 Skills: Effective interpersonal, oral, and written communication skills are required.
 Computer literacy, particularly in the use of word processing is required.
 Familiarity with specialized public broadcasting software such as Allegiance is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: A valid Missouri driver’s license is required.